Pleasure Versatility Challenge

 Pleasure Versatility Challenge: Your Horse, Your World, Your Way!

-2019 Pleasure Versatility Challenge winner, Snap It Send It, ridden by Blake Weis and owned by Kent Ray Taylor.
+2020 Pleasure Versatility Challenge winner, Hot Lopin Lily, ridden by Blake Weis and owned by Caroline Cavallo.

 The Pleasure Versatility Challenge is brought to you by Terry Bradshaw Quarter Horses.
-Hosted at the 2020 Farnam AQHA World Championship Show in the Jim Norick Arena, the event will start at approximately 6 p.m. on Friday, November 13.
-An awards ceremony is to follow.
+Hosted at the 2020 Farnam AQHA World Championship Show in the Jim Norick Arena, the event took place at 6 p.m. on Friday, November 13.

 The American Quarter Horse receives wide acclamation as the most versatile breed in the world.
 Undeniably, two of the most important disciplines of the American Quarter Horse are conformation and western pleasure.
 Two highly sought after talents of an all-around horse are the ability to change leads and navigate trail poles.
 Blend these four components into an event and you have the Pleasure Versatility Challenge.
 The event will highlight a well-conformed, athletic western pleasure horse, with a solid base of proper training, that has the potential to transition and become world-caliber in a number of classes – eventually reaching the level of the highest performing AQHA all-around horses.